Table of Contents

 Before you even start looking for a loan for funding home improvements, you’re going to need a good sense of the potential cost of the project.
-This way you will have a realistic view of what size loan you’ll to need to have your house looking heavenly.
+This way you will have a realistic view of what size loan you’ll to need.

 Get estimates from a few different contractors to make sure you get the best price possible.
 Then calculate an extra margin of 10% on top of whatever price you’re quoted.
 As anyone who’s renovated before will tell you, unexpected costs will always pop up when you least expect it.

 You should decide at this point if you can pay for some of the renovation with your savings.
 If you pay cash for part of the project, you can apply for a smaller loan.
 This could reduce the total interest you end up having to pay, and make it easier to get a loan in the first place.

 Once you’ve decided the size of the loan you need, you can use this loan calculator.
 This will help you find out what the monthly repayments would be for that amount.

 2. Understand your credit file (and whip it into shape)